cybertraining-dsc/su21-reu-362/project/index.md

 ## 8. Acknowledgments

-- [ ]  This projected was immensely supported by Dr. Gregor von Laszewski
+- [ ]  This projected was immensely supported by Dr. Gregor von Laszewski.
 - [ ]  Also, the contribution, support, help and advice I received from the REU  Instructors cannot be overemphasized.
 I truly appreciate Carlos Theran, Yohn Jairo and Victor Adankai for their great assistance and teachings.
-- [ ]  I am also grateful to my colleagues who helped me out; Jacques Fleischer, David Umanzor and Sheimy Paz Serpa
+- [ ]  I am also grateful to my colleagues who helped me out; Jacques Fleischer, David Umanzor and Sheimy Paz Serpa.
-- [ ]  Lastly, I’m grateful to Dr. Byron Greene,  the Florida A&M University, the Indiana University and Bethune Cookman University  for giving me a platform to be able to learn new things and embark on new projects
+- [ ]  Lastly, I’m grateful to Dr. Byron Greene,  the Florida A&M University, the Indiana University and Bethune Cookman University  for giving me a platform to be able to learn new things and embark on new projects.

 ## 9. References